 I holler and run after him, but he reaches the end of the dock ten steps ahead of me; the fastest twelve-year-old boy I've ever seen.
 I catch up, stare at him.

 Timmy comes up behind us.
 "My God, where'd you learn to run like that?
-I never seen anything like it."
+I never have seen anything like it."

 "Nobody's won yet," I say, spread my arms, place my toes over the edge of the dock.